En / Ru

 The Girl with the Deer Tattoo

 Today, the mummy of the “Altai Princess” rests in a small dark mausoleum in the National Museum of A.V.
 Anokhin in Gorno-Altaysk.
 It is kept in a high-tech sarcophagus, in which a certain temperature and humidity are constantly maintained.
-Access to the mummy is limited for visitors - only a few days a year.
-There are many reasons for this - local Altaians are still demanding to bury “Altai Princess Ak-Kadyn”, because they believe that by disturbing her eternal peace, people are dooming themselves to catastrophes - earthquakes, floods and other disasters.
+Access to the mummy is limited for visitors — only a few days a year.
+There are many reasons for this — local Altaians are still demanding that the “Altai Princess Ak-Kadyn” be buried, because they believe that by disturbing her eternal peace, people are dooming themselves to catastrophes — earthquakes, floods and other disasters.
 They believe that the “White Lady” was the guardian of peace and the guardian of the doorway to the afterworld.
-And since she is not at her resting place - the Evil breaks loose outside.
+And since she is not at her resting place — the evil breaks loose outside.

 Photo: www.siberiantimes.com